DhengreAni18/E-auction/README.md

 2. __Current bid__ : Current bid price is updated as soon as any bidder posts its bids, it gives bidder to post bid so thathey get through.

-3.__Bid log__ : Bid log shows into the modal in which previous bids of that particular user shows with the timestamps.
+3. __Bid log__ : Bid log shows into the modal in which previous bids of that particular user shows with the timestamps.

 :star: *__Features for Admin__* :